Skip to main content

 app/api/flows/[...path]/route.ts

-That's it.
-You now have action execution, session management, SSE streaming with resume, and state snapshots at /api/flows/.
+That's it for the backend.
+You now have action execution, SSE streaming with resume, and session persistence under /api/flows/.

 src/app/page.tsx

-import { FlowProvider, ItemRenderer, useFlow, useSession } from "@flow-state-dev/react";
+import { FlowProvider, ItemsRenderer, useFlow, useSession } from "@flow-state-dev/react";

 return (